Many of the frequently asked questions about the Doctor of Physical Therapy (DPT) application process can be found below.

 4. Does my application need to be verified by PTCAS by the deadline?

-No, you must submit your application in PTCAS by the application deadline.
-We will not begin reviewing your materials until PTCAS has verified your file and as that process can take several weeks, we do encourage submitting your application before the deadline, if possible.
+No, you must submit your application in PTCAS by the deadline to be considered in the current application cycle.
+However, we will not begin reviewing your materials until PTCAS has verified your file and as that process can take several weeks, we do encourage submitting your application before the deadline, if possible.

 5. Do you have rolling admission?